Friday, April 29, 2022

 The merchants used to get their goods on long time payments - six months, nine months, and even a year being taken to pay for them.
 Gold, silver, and paper money were all used.
 We (also) heard a good deal about shillings and sixpences, terms carrying over from colonial times.

 So, there you are.
-I hope to have given you a bit of a different view of this store, for those who have visited.
-And if you haven't, I hope you can one day.
-It is pretty amazing.
+I hope to have given those who have visited this store in person a bit of a different view and thought process.
+And if you have never been, I hope you can visit one day.
+It is pretty amazing to see in person.

-Just think...those who visited this store in the 1880s, as it is now depicted, were of the same time period as the old west.
+I enjoy the thought that this 1880s store is of the same time period as the old west.

 How's that for perspective?